 While some people use arnica as a muscle relaxer, researchers have yet to prove its effectiveness.

-Capsaicin occurs naturally in the pith or fleshy part of chili peppers, and it may provide effective pain relief for people with fibromyalgia.
+Capsaicin occurs naturally in the pith or fleshy part of chili peppers, and it

 However, capsaicin may be more appropriate as a treatment for nerve pain rather than inflammatory muscle pain.
 Researchers believe that capsaicin reduces the density of nerve fibers underneath the skin.